gregmajor/medkit/README.md

 #### Configuration File
 **TODO: Add info regarding the config file.**

+## Distributing Your Dotfiles
+When you make a change to a dotfile, you'll probably want to make that change available on all your computers.
+The specifics of how to synchronize your MEDKIT repo will depend on the tools you choose.
+If you're using GitHub, for example, you'll need to make your changes, push them to GitHub, then pull them on all your other computers.
+No matter which process you prefer, your dotfiles will be automatically updated thanks to the symlinks.

 ## How to Contribute
 Contributions are welcome!
 Check out [this link][contributing] on how you can help!